Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 ** a.
 Configure webhook to receive tenant data **

-// TODO: Add a correct link

-Configure your webhook [here](#).
+Configure your webhook ThriveStack Integration Checklist.
 ThriveStack will send the tenant data (along with user enrichment) to your webhook in the following format.

 ```javascript
 {